-A comeback nearly 10 years within the making for a Roseville man who decided to make it to the professionals in the game of boxing after he almost lost his existence following a motorbike coincidence in the Philippines.
+A comeback nearly ten years into the making for a Roseville man who decided to make it to the professionals in the game of boxing after he almost lost his existence following a motorbike coincidence in the Philippines.

 Dave Minter made his seasoned boxing debut Friday night time in Sacramento.